arminveres/tmux-plugin-gpu/README.md

 For NVIDIA monitoring cuda toolkit must be installed (the plugin internally calls `nvidia-smi`)

+For AMD install radeontop

-For AMD change the read/execute permission
+or change the read/execute permission (change in the `scripts/gpu.sh` as well)
 ```sh
 sudo chmod a+rx /sys/class/drm/card0/device/gpu_busy_percent
 ```